Flight square: Examples

-Being up a queen in the game on the right, Black will win unless he overlooks the threat of Ng6 (which sets up checkmate via Rh8#).
-Black wouldn't be able to capture the knight or create luft because his f-pawn is pinned by White's bishop, and his g-pawn cannot advance if a piece is on g6 blockading it.
+Being up a queen in the diagrammed position, Black will win unless the threat of Ng6, which sets up checkmate via Rh8, is overlooked.
+Black would not be able to capture the knight or create luft because his f-pawn is pinned by White's bishop, and his g-pawn cannot advance if a piece is on g6 blockading it.
 White's king is temporarily safe from check in his luft.
-(Black can neutralize the threat of Ng6 by playing Qb8, as then Ng6 can be met by the discovered check of Nf5+, winning the checkmate-threatening h4 rook after White reacts.)
+Black can neutralize the Ng6 threat with ...Qb8, as then Ng6 can be met by the discovered check ...Nf5+, stopping the threat of Rh8#.